adamrbennett/jenkins-docker/README.md

 1. Jenkins CI
 1. Docker Registry
 1. Docker Registry UI
-1. Angular application
+1. Angular application (app)
-1. Node.js Express API
+1. Node.js Express API (api)

 ## Prerequisites
 1. Docker
 1. Docker Compose

 ## Getting Started
-Since the Jenkins Docker container doesn't contain a Docker daemon of its own, it must be provided a Docker socket so that it can interact with the host's Docker daemon to build and push images, and run containers.
+Since the Jenkins Docker container doesn't contain a Docker daemon of its own, it must be provided a socket to the Docker API, as well as necessary permissions, so that it can interact with the host's Docker daemon to build and push images, and run containers.
 Since the Docker Registry image included in this project is not setup for authentication (requires SSL certificate), you must instruct Docker to allow accessing an insecure registry.
 This is done by setting your `DOCKER_OPTS` with the appropriate arguments (see the [Docker documentation](https://docs.docker.com/engine/admin/#configuring-docker) for more details):
 `DOCKER_OPTS="-H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock --insecure-registry localhost:5000"`

 Jenkins must also check out source code from github during the build, and so it must be provided a valid SSH private key as well as a `known_hosts` file that whitelists github.com.
-Since it is unsecure to store the private key inside the Jenkins Docker container, it should be mounted as a volume to the container's `/root/.ssh` directory.
+Since it is insecure to store the private key inside the Jenkins Docker container, it should be mounted as a volume to the container's `/root/.ssh` directory.
 It usually makes the most sense to just mount the host's `.ssh` directory, which will provide the host's SSH private key, as well as its `known_hosts` file (and any other ssh configuration used on the host).

-### Start the build pipeline
+#### Start the build pipeline
 1. Execute `docker-compose up jenkins registry registry-ui` to start the containers necessary to support the build pipeline.
 1. Navigate to `http://localhost:8080` to access the Jenkins CI console and login as `abennett`/`letmein`, then build the `docker-pipeline` job.
+1. Navigate to `http://localhost:8088` to access the Docker registry web UI.
 > NOTE: The app and api containers do not need to be running to support the build pipeline.
 Jenkins will build the images and run the containers itself.
 However, the app and api containers are part of the compose file so they can be started with ease.

-### Start the app and api
+#### Start the app and api
 1. Execute `docker-compose up app api` to start the app and api containers.
 1. Navigate to `http://localhost:2000` to access the app.

-### Start everything
+#### Start everything
 1. Execute `docker-compose up` to start all containers.

+## The Pipeline
+The Jenkins build pipeline consists of a series of steps which test various functions of the app and api, as the code moves through various stages of increasingly production-like environments.
+The pipeline definition is declared in the `Jenkinsfile` at the root of this repository, and is read by Jenkins when performing a build.

+#### Unit Test Step
+> At the moment, only the app has unit tests.
+Unit tests for the api will be added later.

+This step executes unit tests against the Angular app using Karma with PhantomJS for DOM mocking, and Mocha, Chai and Sinon for test running, assertion and mocking.
+The results are stored in a JUnit xml format, using the `junit` Karma reporter, and are integrated with Jenkins by the `junit` plugin.
+The results are available in Jenkins on a build page (not the job), under the Test Result link.
+Tests results for the life of the job can be found on the job page, under the Test Results Analyzer menu link.

+In addition, code coverage is performed at this step by Karma, using the `coverage` pre-processor and corresponding reporter (istanbul-backed).
+The code coverage results are then published in Jenkins by the `htmlreporter` plugin, and are accessible in Jenkins on the job page, under the Code Coverage Report link.

+#### Acceptance Test Step
+> At the moment, only the api has acceptance tests.
+Acceptance tests for the app may be added later.

+This step executes acceptance tests against the api, using Cucumber.js and feature specifications that use the Gherkin syntax.
+The results are output as JSON, which is used by the `test-report.js` script to generate an HTML report using the `cucumber-html-reporter` npm module.
+The HTML report is then published in Jenkins with the `htmlreporter` plugin.
+The report is available in Jenkins on the job page, under the Acceptance Test Results link.

+#### Build Step
+This step builds the Docker images for the app and api using their respective Dockerfiles.
+If the images are successfully built, they are then used for the remaining steps in the pipeline.
+It is at this stage the code is ready for deployment, and subsequent testing will be performed against the deployed artifacts.

+#### Integration Test Step
+This step runs the api Docker container and binds it to host port 3000.
+Then the integration tests are executed using the `jenkins-mocha` npm module which generates a JUnit test result xml file which is then provided to the Jenkins `junit` plugin.
+The results are combined with any other test results and made available in the Test Result link on the build page (not the job page).

+#### Publish Step
+If the pipeline makes it to this stage, then all of the tests have passed and the app and api images are pushed to the Docker registry.
+The images are tagged with the current Jenkins build number and "latest".
+Once the images are pushed to the registry, they will be visible in the Docker registry UI at `http://localhost:8088`.

 ## Maintainer
 Adam Bennett (adam.bennett@pointsource.com)